alok-psr/website_with_cart_and_checkout/README.md

 ## Theme
 E-commerce website that fetches products from an API for product name, price, and image.
-The following API from freeapi.app is used to fetch the data: [Free API](https://api.freeapi.app/api/v1/public/randomproducts?page=1&limit=100&inc=category%252Cprice%252Cthumbnail%252Cimages%252Ctitle%252Cid&query=smartphones').
+The following API from freeapi.app is used to fetch the data: [Free API](https://api.freeapi.app/api/v1/public/randomproducts?page=1&limit=100&inc=category%252Cprice%252Cthumbnail%252Cimages%252Ctitle%252Cid&query=smartphones'). the image of the product was not available from the api so i just hardcoded a random img  url (enjoy the hamsters 🐹)

 ## Project Sections